 How Does Rhinoplasty Work?

 During rhinoplasty, also known as a nose job, your plastic surgeon makes incisions between the nostrils (open rhinoplasty) or inside the nostrils (closed rhinoplasty) to remodel the bone and cartilage under the skin.
-Depending on the concerns you want to improve, your surgeon will recommend the best technique suited to your needs.
+After discussing your goals and examining your nose, I will recommend the best technique suited to your needs.

-Most people typically take 7 to 10 days off work to recover after the surgery and start seeing results about 3 weeks post-procedure as the swelling recedes.
+Most people take 7 to 10 days off work to recover after the surgery and start seeing results about 3 weeks after the procedure as the swelling recedes.

 What Concerns Can Rhinoplasty Improve?